Email Tracking for Gmail: The Ultimate Sales Guide

 Enhanced engagement data

-Aside from opens, some email tracking software also lets you know if your emails are being forwarded, or if recipients are clicking on embedded links or PDFs (like contracts).
-This data can offer insights into what content or offerings are resonating with your audience, or if a buyer is getting ready to sign a deal.
+Aside from opens, some email tracking software also let you know if your emails are being forwarded, or if recipients click on embedded links or PDFs (like contracts).
+This data can offer insights into what content or offerings resonate with your audience, or if a buyer is getting ready to sign a deal.

 Better sales forecasting